18 Historic Buildings in Sydney (Complete Guide)

 Justice and Police Museum

-The Justice and Police Museum at the corner of Phillip Street and Albert Street was built in 1854 as a water police station, at a time when the town of Sydney was thriving.
+The Justice and Police Museum, located at the corner of Phillip Street and Albert Street, was originally built in 1854 as a water police station during a period of rapid growth in Sydney.

-In the following years and decades, the building served as a legal hub with holding cells, charge rooms, courthouses, and police offices.
+Over the following years and decades, the building evolved into a legal hub, complete with holding cells, charge rooms, courthouses, and police offices.

-The museum today consists of two 19th-century courthouses and a police station, and offers an extensive collection of historical artefacts, photographs, and documents related to police and law.
-The museum is open on Saturday and Sunday.
+Today, the museum comprises two 19th-century courthouses and a police station, showcasing an extensive collection of historical artefacts, photographs, and documents related to policing and law.
+It is open to the public on Saturdays and Sundays.

 12. Customs House